-The Center for Bold Action is committed to equiping men and women to enhance the lives of all people.
-We do this as a response to God's call and we do all that we do by the instruction of His word, the Bible, and by the empowerment of His Spirit.
-Our primary emphasis has been on equipping men and women to visit the lonely residents of long-term care facilities.
-Because relatively few men are engaged in any act of Christian service, Rich has begun developing the course, "Work: Curse or Blessing?"
-We hope this will be an antidote to apathy.
-It is being revised after an encouaging first trial.
-Dr. Paul Mathenia, a pastor in Louisville, KY, is helping with the revision.
+The Center for Bold Action is committed to providing learning that transforms lives.
+We do this as a response to God's call.
+All that we do is guided by the instruction of His word, the Bible, and by the empowerment of His Spirit.
+Our primary emphasis has been on equipping men and women to visit the lonely residents of long-term care facilities or are homebound.

 2. It prepares attenders to go beyond a social visit to make a ministry visit.
-This goes beyond conversation about what the resident is not part of any more (their outer/past world) to strengthening their relationship with God (their inner/future world).
+This goes beyond conversation about what the resident is not part of any more (their outer/past world) to strengthening their relationship with God (their inner/present and future worlds).

 3. It builds both competence and confidence in the visitor so she or he can increase competence and confidence in the resident.